jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

 V. 294 The json() utility function
 - return json({message object goes here}, {status: xxx})
 - Now the parsing in and out of json is done by react and you do not have to manually do it

+V. 295 Dynamic Routes and loader()
+- loader functions are automatically passed and object from React that contain a { request, params }
+- request object
+  - used to extract the url / query parameters